 Can you imagine the negative impact of a person like Hitler or Manson living forever?
 We all know there are many persons living who are driven by selfishness, greed and a lust for power.
 There are those who walk among us whose hearts are bent continually on evil and destruction.
 What kind of world would we have to look forward to where these kinds of people have immortality?

-That’s why I’m glad that Kurzweil is wrong.
+That’s why I’m glad that Kurzweil was wrong.
 Man will never unlock the secret of immortality.
 God alone is immortal and will grant eternal life only to those who have shown by their brief stay on this planet, that they can be trusted with it.
 God alone will grant immortality to those who have demonstrated that they love Him supremely and love their neighbor as themselves.